sayeedhussain/iOS_SearchTextField/README.md

         // Do any additional setup after loading the view, typically from a nib.

         textField.searchDelegate = self
-        textField.tableViewMaxHeight = 88.0//not required if you are fine with default values. textField.setDataSource(["Paris", "London", "Madrid", "Detroit", "Dublin", "Manchester", "San Francisco", "New York", "Melbourne", "Chicago", "Madison", "Denver", "Washington", "Milan"])
+        textField.setDataSource(["Paris", "London", "Madrid", "Detroit", "Dublin", "Manchester", "San Francisco", "New York", "Melbourne", "Chicago", "Madison", "Denver", "Washington", "Milan"])

     }